Nothing (N.E.R.D. album): Concept

+In light of these ephemeral issues, timelessness is a key theme of the album.
 "So we thought why not make a timeless album that's kind of a time capsule, so 10 years from now people look at that album and go, 'I remember that era.
 That's when the 'Nothing' album came out.'
 I just wanted to make some good music that would affect people in a good way."
 Williams says it wasn't easy.
 N*E*R*D worked on "a previous body of work which was really good, but it wasn't timeless to me.
 I didn't feel like we were pushing ourselves as much as we could.
 We needed to perfect the sound, so we kept pushing the date back until it was right."
 The result includes "a lot of vintage sounds...The album is very '68-'72, '73, America meets Crosby, Stills & Nash meets Moody Blues."